-48. The operation of all plant and equipment (including air conditioners and pool pumps or other equipment) on the premises shall not give rise to an 'offensive noise' as defined in the Protection of the Environment Operations Act 1997 and Regulations.
+48. The operation of all plant and equipment (including air conditioners and pool pumps or other equipment) on the premises shall not give rise to an 'offensive noise' as defined in the Protection of the Environment Operations Act 1997 and Regulations residential flat building involving an increase in floor space ratio (Variation to FSR).